 Students must arrive at school on time every day.

 The dismissal time is 2:40 PM.
 All students are expected to remain in school for the entire school day.
 If students are dismissed early, they must be picked up by 2:00 PM.
 No students will be dismissed 40 minutes prior to the last bell for safety reasons.

 Bicyclists and Student Drivers

-Students who ride bicycles to school are requested to lock their bicycles up by portable One along the fence line.
+Students who ride bicycles to school are required to lock their bicycles up by portable one along the fence line.

 Students who do not follow this rule will be issued detention, as student parking is a privilege at Deerfield Beach High School.
-The cost to park in the student lot is $60.
-Download the Parking Permit Application and submit the form to Security Specialist Mr. Miller.
+The cost to park in the student lot is $60.00.
+Download the Parking Permit Application and submit the form to Security Specialist Mr. Noble.
 Students must be at least 16 years of age with a valid driver's license.

 Student Dismissal Without a Parent or Guardian

 Those who drive to and from school have the ability to be signed out from school with permission from the student’s parents/guardian.
 Download and complete the Student Authorized Release form and return it to Ms. Wright in Student Affairs.
 The form MUST be notarized prior to being turned in.